SamDeMario-lab/NanoBlot/README.md

   chrIV	1236558	1236842	YRA1_Exon1	.	+
   chrXI	431906	432034	RPL14A_Exon1	.	+
 ```
+Special note: Make sure there are not extra tabs after the last column of each row of probes.bed, or else bedtools intersect will throw an error.

 #### 2) A tsv file listing the plots to be produced
 ```